-People have autonomy over their daily lives and can do the things that matter to them.
-People are encouraged to improve their wellbeing and become more independent through planning and engaging in activities, daily tasks and accessing work opportunities.
+People have as much autonomy over their daily lives as possible and can do the things that matter to them.
+People are encouraged to improve their well-being and become more independent through planning and engaging in activities and daily tasks.
+The service takes all opportunities to support the continued well-being of people as they choose how to spend their time.
+The service consistently promote independence, supporting individuals to achieve their goals whilst reassessing actions taken to keep people safe.
 People lead continual improvements to the service through regular residents' meetings and formal opportunities to inform quality assurance processes.
-A person who uses the service told us 'They have helped me.
-I am ready to move on now'.
+A person who uses the service told us, "It's a friendly atmosphere."